OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 ## Deep dive on data

+We listened to Contact Centre calls (65 No.), read a sample of emails (

 What we found was:

 * The most popular website action (32%) was paying council tax online, with 87% of users finding the page within 3 clicks and 73% of users reaching it within 20 seconds.
 Surprising for us, 'get a council tax bill by email' was the 2nd most popular action (16%)